splunk/public-o11y-docs/gdi/opentelemetry/components/prometheus-receiver.rst

 Benefits
 =================================

 The Prometheus receiver can scrape metrics data from any application that exposes a Prometheus endpoint.
-The receiver converts Prometheus metrics to OpenTelemetry metrics while preserving metric names, values, timestamps, and attributes.
+The receiver converts Prometheus metrics to OpenTelemetry metrics while preserving metric names, values, timestamps, and labels.

 Get started
 ========================